NOTE: Analysis is mixed in with the relation of

 (5-8) SHELLY: I'm coming right over!
 I'm sorry, Norma!
 I have to go!

-Norma's booth in part five and part seven showed an exact arrangement of articles.
+Norma's booth in part five and part seven showed the same arrangement of articles.
 Now it is different.

 (9) Becky crawls under the sofa and pulls out a gun.
 (10-12) Cut to Shelly arriving at Becky's.
 She gets out of the car calling, "Becky!
 Becky, what's going on!"
 (13-15) Becky runs out, gun in full sight, exclaiming, "I hate him!
 I hate him!"
 (16-34) She grabs the keys from Shelly, gets in the car, locks it and starts it.
 Shelly begs her, "Don't!
 Don't!"
 She leaps on the car hood to try to keep Becky from driving off.

-Becky shakes her mother off the car, Shelly tumbling hard, her shoes flying off.
+Becky shakes her mother off the car, Shelly tumbling hard, her bright red shoes flying off.
 Becky drives off.

 (35-36) A train horn blows.
 Carl, hearing trouble, comes over to help Shelly.
 She scrambles up off the grass, a knee bloodied.